-- Ensure that the Victim and Family Gathering Room is welcoming and inviting as much as possible. - The Victim and Family Gathering Room should include tables for eating and working, with comfortable seating. - Consider displaying photos of loved ones (but consider not having the photos every day, as it can be overwhelming).
-It is important to ask family members about their thoughts prior to decisionmaking. - Provide books about trauma, grief, and resiliency, and tip sheets (self-care information, health, referrals, etc.).
-See Appendices I, L & N for book resources. - Consider having self-care items on hand such as stress balls, children's and adult coloring books, paper and markers for doodling, etc. - Court rooms and Victim and Family Gathering Room are often cold; provide blankets for comfort. - Other supplies to consider include tissues, snacks, mints, water, and tea/coffee. - Consider including other items that are culturally relevant to victims for comfort and for those with any need for accommodations.
-For example, sage is an important part of Native American culture, used to purify the room and the spirit.
-Coordinate with the Court to allow this in the Victim and Family Gathering Room if possible. - Maintain an emergency kit in the family room that includes first aid supplies.
+- Ensure that the Victim and Family Gathering Room is welcoming and inviting as much as possible. - It should include tables for eating and working, with comfortable seating, cell phone chargers, and multi-prong power strips. - Consider displaying photos of loved ones (but consider not having the photos every day, as it can be overwhelming).
+It is important to ask family members about their thoughts prior to decision-making. - Provide books about trauma, grief, and resiliency, and tip sheets (self-care information, health, referrals, etc.).
+See Appendices I, L & N for book resources. - Consider having self-care items on hand such as stress balls, children's and adult coloring books, paper and markers for doodling, etc. - Court rooms and Victim and Family Gathering Room are often cold; provide blankets for comfort. - Other supplies to consider include tissues, snacks, mints, water, and tea/coffee. - Maintain an emergency kit in the family room that includes first aid supplies.